It’s not uncommon to see athletes, fitness enthusiasts, and weekend warriors jumping into an ice bath after physical activity.

 If you decide to take an ice bath at home, Gardner says to use a thermometer to help you achieve the ideal temperature when balancing the ice to water mixture.

-If the temperature is too high (above 15°C or 59°F), add warmer water.
-And if it’s too low, gradually add ice until you reach the desired temperature.
+If the temperature is too high (above 15°C or 59°F), add ice gradually.
+And if it’s too low, gradually add warmer water until you reach the desired temperature.

 Timing of bath